Mahmoud Dahoud: 2020–21 season

 On 17 February 2021, he scored his first Champions League goal in a 3–2 away win over Sevilla in the 2020–21 UEFA Champions League round of 16.

 On 13 May 2021, Dahoud started in the 2021 DFB-Pokal final against RB Leipzig.
 He won his second trophy with Borussia Dortmund after winning the final, contributing with an assist to a Jadon Sancho goal in the 5th minute.

-2022–2023

-In june 2023 Dahoud will leave the club after the expiry of his contract.
+2021–22 season

+Throughout the 2021–22 Bundesliga season, Dahoud made 22 appearances and secured a place among the league's top 15 central midfielders for completed passes, forward passes, and total touches per matches.

+2022–23 season

+On 29 May 2023, Dortmund officially announced the departure of five players, including Dahoud.

+Brighton & Hove Albion

+On 16 June 2023, it was officially announced that Dahoud would join Premier League side Brighton & Hove Albion on a free transfer from 1 July on, signing a four-year contract with the English club.
+He made his Albion debut on 12 August, in the opening game of the season, starting the match and playing 74 minutes of the 4–1 home win over newly promoted Luton Town.

+Loan to VfB Stuttgart

+On 1 February 2024, Dahoud returned to Germany as he joined VfB Stuttgart on loan for the remainder of the season.
+On 17 February, he scored his first goal in a 2–1 away victory over Darmstadt.

+Eintracht Frankfurt

+On 30 August 2024, Dahoud left Brighton & Hove Albion and joined Eintracht Frankfurt on a permanent basis on a two-year contract.

 International career

-Germany national youth teams
+Germany

 Having previously represented Germany at U18 and U19 level, Dahoud made his debut for the Germany U21 team as a substitute in a 4–1 win over the Faroe Islands on 24 March 2016, before making his full debut a week later against Russia.
 The following year, he was included in Germany's 23-man squad for the 2017 UEFA European Under-21 Championship in Poland.
 Germany were ultimately crowned champions, beating Spain 1–0 in the final to claim the title.
 Dahoud is also eligible to represent Syria, though he stated that he was not interested in doing so, and that he dreamed of playing for Germany.

-Senior career

-Dahoud made his debut on 7 October 2020, against Turkey in a friendly game.
+Dahoud made his debut for the German senior team on 7 October 2020 against Turkey in a friendly.

+Syria

+In March 2024, Dahoud was called up to the Syria national football team for 2026 FIFA World Cup qualification matches against Myanmar.
+Hours before their World Cup qualifier against Myanmar on 26 March 2024, Dahoud left the Syrian team camp due to his reported dissatisfaction with the conditions and unfulfilled promises of the Syrian FA, meanwhile the latter stated that he left because they were unable to fulfill his demands conveyed by his agent.